top of page

 Do you sell fig cuttings?

 Most of the time, no, but it never hurts to ask.
+I may trade sticks for new, premier or top-tier figs that I do not have.

 What is your return, replace, and refund policy for fig plants?